Being a good neighbour

 A diverse range of people live in the local area, some of whom may be particularly vulnerable to COVID-19.
 We must all make a commitment to protect the health and safety of the wider community.

 Once you’re here, you need to take action to prevent the spread of COVID-19.
-You should follow UK government guidance at all times, including the additional restrictions currently in place in Greater Manchester.
+You should follow UK government guidance at all times.

-The police can take action against those that break these rules, including asking people to disperse and issuing fixed penalty notices (fines) of up to £3,200.
+The police can take action against those that break these rules and meet in larger groups, including asking people to disperse and issuing fixed penalty notices (fines) of up to £6,400.

 Breaches of COVID-19 guidelines may also be subject to University disciplinary action.

-As an adopted Mancunian, you’ll be a member of the community and it’s important to remember that your lifestyle may be different to your neighbours.
+As a Mancunian, whether adopted or born and bread, you’ll be a member of the community and it’s important to remember that your lifestyle may be different to your neighbours.
 Don’t forget the people who live near you may be elderly, have children, or even health problems.
 They may even be students themselves with important deadlines to meet.

 Parties or rowdy behaviour can be extremely disruptive and damaging to the community and are currently subject to increased restrictions.